circleci/circleci-docs/jekyll/_cci2/docker-to-machine.md

-By default, the machine executor images come installed with useful utilities, but application specific requirements will need to be installed - if the dependency is not installed within Ubuntu 16.04 by default or is not found on this list, it will need to be manually installed (note the most up to date list can be found [here](https://raw.githubusercontent.com/circleci/image-builder/picard-vm-image/provision.sh)):
+By default, the machine executor images come installed with useful utilities, but application specific requirements will need to be installed.
+If a dependency is not installed within Ubuntu 16.04 by default, or is not found on this list, it will need to be manually installed (note the most up to date list can be found [here](https://raw.githubusercontent.com/circleci/image-builder/picard-vm-image/provision.sh)):